RhodiumToad/pllua-ng/doc/pllua.md

   have to be inserted, or the total size of the array would be more than `array_frac` times the number of table keys.

-* Collections with keys which can be stringified: strings or numbers, or tables or userdata with `__tostring` methods, will convert to json objects.
+* Collections with keys which can be stringified (i.e. strings or numbers, or tables or userdata with `__tostring` methods) will convert to json objects.

 * Values which compare raw-equal to the `null` parameter are converted to json nulls